deyanaaliyah/deyanaaliyah.github.io/README.md

-Most of my website are written alongside a database – which means these are not functional; they're static.
+all websites are written in pure html and css.

-Thanks for watching!
+thanks for watching!